 Follow us for the latest! #SwimForIt!

-The Mission of SwimRVA is to elevate swimming in the Richmond region making water safety and aquatic fitness more accessible to all.
+The Mission of SwimRVA is to change lives through aquatics with a vision to drownproof Richmond.
 We promise to serve as a catalyst for regional aquatics and community-wide focus on water safety, health and fitness, sports tourism, and competitive aquatics.
 Donate today to help support our mission